-Code.
+Residential, Country means a multi-parcel subdivision of lands for residential purposes where servicing is provided either through onsite water and private sewer systems, municipal infrastructure, or private communal systems.
+Resilience means the capacity of a system to withstand and bounce back intact from environmental or human disturbances.
+Secondary Suite means a self-contained dwelling unit, that is located within, and accessory to a single-detached or semi-detached dwelling that meets the Alberta Building Code.
 Secondary suites are clearly secondary in size to the principal dwelling within the same building, which may or may not share access to the outside and/or other facilities with the main dwelling unit.

-Shall means the action is mandatory.
-Should means a preferred outcome or course of action but one that is not mandatory.
+Shall means a directive term that indicates the action is mandatory.
+Should means a directive term that strives to achieve an outlined action but is not mandatory.
 Statutory Plan means a plan adopted by a municipality by bylaw in accordance with the MGA including IDPs, MDPs, and ASPs.
 Watershed means an area of land, bounded by topographic features, where water drains into a shared basin such as a river, stream, lake, pond, or ocean.
 The size of a watershed can be tiny or immense and the boundaries and velocity of water flow are determined by landforms such as hills, slopes, and mountain ranges that direct where water will flow.
 Wetlands means land saturated with water long enough to promote formation of water altered soils, growth of water tolerant vegetation and various kinds of biological activity that are adapted to the wet environment.
-Will means the action is mandatory.
+Will means a directive term that indicates the action is mandatory.